 Wesport has been funded by Sport England to conduct the Active Lives Survey for Children and Young People across the West of England.
 We are provided with a random sample of schools each term with whom we work with to complete the survey.
-On completion of the survey each school receives a £100 reward, plus a bespoke report outlining your results which cover measures of children’s activity levels, physical literacy, swimming proficiency, wellbeing, self-efficacy and levels of social trust.
+On completion of the survey each school receives a bespoke report outlining your results which cover measures of children’s activity levels, physical literacy, swimming proficiency, wellbeing, self-efficacy and levels of social trust.

 What is the Active Lives Survey?

 In December 2015, the Government published its' new strategy for sport (Sporting Future) extending Sport England’s remit down to 5 years old.
 Hence, the Active Lives Survey: Children and Young People was developed to provide a world-leading approach to gathering data on how children engage with sport and physical activity.
 The aim is to capture data from Schools around how much sport and physical activity children and young people aged 5-16 are participating in, and their attitudes and behaviours towards physical activity.